Updated: 11th November 2020

 If you are looking for an easy way to cease trading a limited company, the answer may be more complex than the actual procedure.
 Believe it or not, it is actually easier to form a limited company than it is to wind one up.
 The reason for this is because there are rules and regulations in place that will determine how it is that you go about winding up a company that is solvent and other procedures for winding up an insolvent business.
 In short, the easiest way to cease trading a limited company is to get help and advice from a licensed Insolvency Practitioner who can help you determine which method is best under your particular circumstances.

-Contrary to popular belief, it is possible to make a voluntary decision to cease trading a limited company which is insolvent.
-The only major difference is that any profits realised from liquidating assets would be paid out to creditors before any ‘leftover proceeds’ could be distributed amongst shareholders.
-Generally this process is accomplished through what is called Creditors Voluntary Liquidation and a licensed IP would be appointed to oversee the liquidation process and report back to the court, creditors and shareholders.
-If the company is solvent, there are various ways in which to cease trading from simple striking-off (dissolution) to a Members Voluntary Liquidation.
+If your company is experiencing financial distress and there is not a realistic chance of things improving, you may come to the decision to cease trading and wind the company up voluntarily.
+Generally this process is accomplished through what is called Creditors' Voluntary Liquidation and a licensed insolvency practitioner (IP) would be appointed to oversee the liquidation process and report back to the court, creditors and shareholders.
+If the company is solvent, there are various ways in which to cease trading from simple striking-off (dissolution) to a Members' Voluntary Liquidation.

-When you seek advice from Real Business Rescue, we can help you sort though all the legal entanglements in which you may get snared.
-Ceasing trading ltd company sounds easier than it is, but we have an expert team on hand to help make the entire process as stress-free as possible.
+At Real Business Rescue we have an expert team on hand to help make the entire process as stress-free as possible.
 We offer a free, no-obligation consultation to help you gain a better understanding of your options.
-If you’ve made up your mind to cease trading, we know what it takes to make that happen.
+Call today on 0800 644 6080 to arrange a meeting with an insolvency practitioner in your area.